dtcenter/METviewer/docs/spreadskillplot.rst

 How-To
 -------

-Selection of options to produce the spread vs. skill plot  proceeds approxately counter-clockwise around the METviewer window.
+Selection of options to produce the spread vs. skill plot  proceeds approximately counter-clockwise around the METviewer window.

 #.
 Select the desired database from the “Select databases” pulldown menu at the top margin of the METviewer window.